Bus Stop Standards

 General Positioning

-Bus stops are located along a street in one of 3 positions, near side, far side, or mid-block.
+Bus stops are located along a street in one of 3 positions: near side, far side, or mid-block.
 This position is determined by the location of any cross street.
 Each position has certain positive and negative characteristics.
-The exact placement will depend the presence certain characteristics such as stop lights, pedestrian crossings, and other physical elements of a location.
+The exact placement will depend on the presence of certain characteristics such as stop lights, pedestrian crossings, and other physical elements of a location.
 For instance, if an intersection has a stop light, then the bus stop may be placed on the far side so that the bus can clear the traffic signal before stopping.
 If the bus has to stop before the traffic signal (aka near side), then the bus has a greater chance of being delayed by a red light.

-Pedestrian Crossings
+Optimizing Pedestrian Crossings

 Bus Stop Amenities

-Bus Stops and the Americans with Disabilities Act
+Bus Stops and the Americans with Disabilities Act (ADA)

 Lighting